Responding to water stagnation in buildings with reduced or no water use

 The compliant plumbing layout may not be so compliant during lockdowns and low occupancy – it is reliant on someone or something to prime/charge it…, use the sinks and drains.

-Assuming the building’s pipe network layouts have been designed in accordance with the Building Code and Australian standards, there is no protection consideration or pathways for intermittent or non-charging of traps.
+Assuming the building’s pipe network layouts have been designed in accordance with the Building Code and plumbing standards, there is no protection consideration or pathways for intermittent or non-charging of traps.
 Even if the building has automatic trap primers, these are expensive to install and run – and need to be regularly replaced, not to mention the sustainability impact of wasting thousands of litres of clean drinking water simply to charge each trap!

 It is given that Plumbing and Building Codes look at design layout but they do not take into consideration the intermittent charging and possible long periods of in-use.
 The plumbing fixtures might be installed to specification, however they can still fail to protect compartmented settings during lock downs etc.